 On the other hand, stress can only happen in a scenario that works as a catalyst for the condition.
 Having to give a presentation at school, for example, will set chronic stress off.
 Medical evaluations on people who use cannabis as a mechanism to deal with stress warn that marijuana users tend to use very high doses, which could be dangerous.

-Can Cannabis Cure Stress Through Relaxation?
+Can Cannabis Cure it Through Relaxation?

 Some experts agree that, while relying on a certain medicine could help keep stress at bay, the only proven way to overcome stress is attempting to deal with the situation.
 If necessary, some doctors believe, we should modify the task at hand altogether before finding drugs to cope with stress.
 Practicing that nail-biting presentation until it dazzles everyone, for example, could be a successful coping mechanism.